 Change does not need to be hard, or something to fear and hold back from.
 Change can be exciting and challenging and rewarding.

 Many of you will have made decisions to make changes this year.
 The new year is a great opportunity to do that.
 We are now a month in so that’s four weeks and 31 days of the small changes towards the goal.

 How are you progressing?

-If you travel in the same direction at the same speed as you have done for the last month will you be on track or far off course?
+If you travel in the same direction at the same speed as you have done for the last month will you be on track, or off course?

-If the answer is off course then now is the time to correct it.
+If the answer is 'off course' then now is an ideal time to correct it.

 Time to wake up from your Groundhog day and time to take action.

 Not written your goals down?
 Order your PDF or book onto the workshops here